Triamiphos: Mechanism of Action and Toxicity in Animal Studies

 The toxic effect of Triamiphos ties back to the acetylcholinesterase inhibition ability of its active metabolite.
 This inhibitory effect is observed for absorption routes through the skin, respiratory or digestive tract.

 The National Institute of Public Health in The Netherlands reported a dose-dependent effect of Triamiphos from a short-term study in rats.
 They found inhibition of acetylcholinesterase activity at a concentration of 1 ppm during the feeding period.
-After a recovery period the enzyme activity returned back to normal.
+After a recovery period the enzyme activity returned to normal.
 A long-term feeding and a three-generation reproduction study performed by Verschuuren et al. (1974), however, found inhibitory effects at an even lower concentration of 0.5 ppm.
 At this concentration, cholinesterase activity was inhibited in the P-, but not in the F1, F2 or F3 generations.
 Inhibition in all generations was observed at a concentration of 2.5 ppm, in which the subsequent generations were already exposed to the toxicant from the moment of conception.

 A no-effect level of 0.1 ppm was reported by both studies.

 Furthermore, a greater inhibitory effect on erythrocyte cholinesterase compared to plasma or brain cholinesterase activity was reported.
 Therefore, the active metabolite does not appear to readily enter the brain and primarily muscarinic and nicotinic effects are observed.
 The LD50 (i.p. route) was determined to be between 15 and 18 mg/kg in rats and 10–30 mg/kg in mice.
 Animals receiving the lethal dose were reported to be maintained upon administration of atropine as antidote.
 An important factor responsible for the acute toxicity of Triamiphos is the rate of cholinesterase inhibition: if the activity is reduced by 70% within a few minutes, death primarily due to paralysis of the respiratory muscles in rats was reported.
 The inhibited enzyme is not reactivated and the above-mentioned recovery of the animals was only possible due to its resynthesis.
 A 1976-study suggested an increased cholesterol content in rat aorta and changes in lipid metabolism as further effects of Triamiphos, which could however not be confirmed by another, more elaborate study.
 An overview of the effects of Triamiphos at different concentrations can be found in the table below.